mtmodesti/mtmodesti/README.md

 Welcome to my github profile!

-- 🔭 I’m currently working on my persoanl projects and looking for a initial job as a junior frontend developer, you can check all of it in my repos here if you wanna see the codes.

-- 🌱 I’m currently learning backend skills as a backend student.
-Abilities like CRUD's projects in Node.js, TDD with jest as well Python and Django.

-- 👯 I’m looking to collaborate on some project where i can learn and dedicate me free time.
-I love learning and will be grateful to join a team.
-If you know or has someone, pls tell me and we can do this together.

-- 🤔 I'm looking and would be very grateful with some:blush: indication for a project or some tips and tricks of new courses or techs that i can learn to improve myself as a developer.

-- 💬 Ask me about anything you want and i will answer as soon as i can.

-- 📫 How to reach me: You can contact me through the links at the end of this section.

-- 😄 Pronouns: I like to be called by the pronouns He/His
+🌱🌱

+I am currently tutoring students in an intensive bootcamp to train fullstack developers in a one-year course.
+I guide in activities and concepts, as well as corrections and applications of WB and 1:1.

+🔭🔭

+I am also looking for a position as a junior developer to put my skills into practice and have the possibility to work on big projects, thus developing my potential and contributing positively to the team.
+I also have a degree and experience of 7 years as a clinical psychologist.

+⚡⚡

-- ⚡ Fun fact: I love cat's, coffee and i dream with an internaction trip to USA someday, maybe NY.
+Fun fact: I love cat's, coffee and i dream with an internaction trip to USA someday, maybe NY.

 <div style="text-align: center">  <img src="https://github-readme-stats.vercel.app/api?username=mtmodesti&count_private=true&show_icons=true&theme=prussian" width="400"><br />  <img src="https://github-readme-stats.vercel.app/api/top-langs/?username=wsfuller&hide=php&title_color=ffffff&text_color=c9cacc&icon_color=4AB197&bg_color=1A2B34" /></div>